2012 Moray Council election

 The 2012 Moray Council election was held on 3 May 2012, the same day as the other 31 local authorities in Scotland.
 The election used the eight wards created under the Local Governance (Scotland) Act 2004, with 26 councillors being elected.
 Each ward elected either 3 or 4 members, using the STV electoral system.

 The election saw the Scottish National Party (SNP) increase their representation by 1 seat, equalling the seat numbers of the independents who lost 2 seats, while becoming the largest party on the council in terms of vote share.
 The Conservatives retained their 3 seats while Labour gained an additional seat.

 Following the election, a coalition was formed between the independents and the Conservatives which was a continuance of the arrangement from 2007 to 2012.

 Background

 Previous election

 The previous election in 2007 were the first in Moray to use the STV electoral system.
-The results in 2007 saw the traditionally independent controlled council become a independent-Conservative controlled council.
+The results in 2007 saw the traditionally independent controlled council become an independent-Conservative controlled council.
 The independent group lost 4 seats, as the SNP gained 6, and the Conservatives gained 2.
 Labour lost 3, and the Liberal Democrats lost any representation on the council.